Footwear and foot problems in Cycling?

 Try and dry out the cycle shoe after a wet ride.

 If you develop an infection treat early with an anti fungal cream and ensure that you continue to use for 7 days post infection settling.

-4- when should you see a specialist/when should you try new shoes?
+4- When should you see a specialist/when should you try new shoes?

 Any consistent foot and ankle problem should be assessed with a clinician with a special interest in foot and ankle problems.

 The clinician does not necessarily need to be a cyclist but they should have working knowledge of cycling related injuries.

-Ensure you purchase the right fit of cycling shoe and discuss the issue of cleats and pedals with your local bike shop as they will have great knowledge of the interaction of the foot with
+Ensure you purchase the right fit of cycling shoe and discuss the issue of cleats and pedals with your local bike shop as they will have great knowledge of the interaction of the foot with the bike.

 The issue of orthotics (insoles / arch supports) in cycling footwear is an emerging area and although the mechanics of the foot do differ from land based activity to time on the bike there are still some considerations to the role of orthotics when cycling.

 These needs to be judged on a case by case basis as it should be relative to the problems that the cyclist is experiencing rather than mass provision of insoles for cyclists just because they are available.

 Share this post: